The Neighborhood Flag of Ardenwald-Johnson Creek

 The Flag of Maryhill (Glasgow, Scotland, UK)

-In a contest between five designs in this northwestern Glasgow neighborhood, the winning design was chosen by locals, and then officially patented by Scotland’s heraldic authority!
+In a contest between five designs in this northwestern Glasgow neighborhood, this winning design was chosen by locals, and then officially patented by Scotland’s heraldic authority!

 Know of any other neighborhood flags not listed here?
 Let us know!